 One finds less sympathy for the City of Niagara Falls, whose officials consistently turned their backs on the canalcissue, viewing it callously as a liability to their way. dream of tourism.
-Now they have their... hands out.
+Now they have their. hands out.

 Then there is the fate of hundreds of residents who had their dream for Griffon.
 Manor, a unique garden setting public. housing project, tossed out and forgotten by housing officials.
-Their homes were demolished and the land sold to the highest bidder for development of private housing, And what of the Revitalization Agency that turned a broad mandate for change into a narrow focus on resettle-ment?
+Their homes were demolished and the land sold to the highest bidder for development of private housing, And what of the Revitalization Agency that turned a broad mandate for change into a narrow focus on resettleliability mess.
+Occidental years later did turn a corner and now is acting to contain the toxic dumps it scattered here and elsewhere.
+It might be better to let that record speak than those self-serving statements by expensive legal talent.
+As it is, the company got off cheap, having been forgiven the payment of 75 percent of the interest and all or part of the huge internal costs that taxpayers will have to foot.

-There are lawsuits that will go into the, next century, including one by Occidental to get back some of its money from insurance companies quick to sell policies and slow to settle claims in the emerging toxic (.
+There are lawsuits that will go into the next century, including one by Occidental to get back some of its money from insurance companies quick to sell policies and slow to settle claims in the emerging toxic (.